AdvaniaSE/PowerShellFundamentals/04. Commands and Methods/Lab.md

 ## Lab 04.
 Detailed - Commands and Methods

-1. List Commands on the Computer
+1. List all commands on your Computer
     - How many commands are there on your computer?

 2. Start Notepad through PowerShell